Second-Order Extended Kalman Filter for Extended Object and Group Tracking

 Based on the discussion above, we suggest a miss-distance for extended object tracking evaluation based on the Wasserstein/OSPA distance.
 Rectangular and elliptical objects have two axes of symmetry that intersect the ellipse contour at four points.
 These four points capture differences in position, shape, size, and orientation, hence, uniquely determine a rectangle or ellipse.
 We select aforementioned four points from the ground truth ($\mathcal{GT}_k$) and the estimate $\hat{x}_k$ in time step $k$.
 This gives two sets of four points (see Fig.~\ref{fig:ellipse_points}), $\mathbb{S}_{\mathcal{GT}_{k}}=\{p_{\mathcal{GT}_{k}}^1,p_{\mathcal{GT}_{k}}^2,p_{\mathcal{GT}_{k}}^3,p_{\mathcal{GT}_{k}}^4\}$ and $\mathbb{S}_{\hat{x}_{k}}=\{p_{\hat{x}_{k}}^1, p_{\hat{x}_{k}}^2, p_{\hat{x}_{k}}^3, p_{\hat{x}_{k}}^4\}$, whose distance can be calculated with the Wasserstein/OSPA according to

-where $\Pi$ is all permutations of the set $\{1,2,3,4\}$.
-For perfectly aligned estimate and ground truth, $\mathbf{d}$ is 0, i.e., no estimation error.
-It it obvious that $\mathbf{d}$ satisfies the identity, symmetry, and triangle inequality that a metric requires.
-Besides, $\mathbf{d}$ could also compare two estimates even when neither of them intersect with the ground truth.
+where $\Pi$ is the set of all permutations of $\{1,2,3,4\}$.
+For perfectly aligned estimate and ground truth, $\mathbf{d}_{EOT}$ is 0, i.e., no estimation error.
+It it obvious that $\mathbf{d}_{EOT}$ satisfies the identity, symmetry, and triangle inequality that a metric requires.
+Besides, $\mathbf{d}_{EOT}$ could also compare two estimates even when neither of them intersect with the ground truth.